GJavier94/AndroidProjects/08_Storage_02_Structured_Data_Room/README.md

 ##### Entity

-The following code defines a User data entity.
-Each instance of User represents a row in a user table in the app's database.<br>
+The following code defines a data entity.
+Each instance of this entity represents a row in an entity table in the app's database.<br>
 ```
 @Entity
 data class User(